 Tuesday morning came and we were all happy to pack up early and get away from the Ivy Rose Motel, a place that, for a number of reasons, we might all recommend – but only to our greatest enemies.
 Rory had found a local restaurant that opened at 7 a.m.
 Paul’s Kitchen was a winner, making breakfasts that were much too big and no less than delicious.

 Our goal was to follow the Detroit River south to the town of Amherstburg.
 Without a GPS this required a bit of guessing.
-Navigational chatter chimed from all corners of the car.
+As Rocky drove, navigational advice chimed from the remaining three corners of the car.

 Kay studied the downloaded Google map.
 The map lady said things like “Drive South on River Road.”
 South?
 Which way is south?